UK Scrambling Advice

 Don’t go alone – experiencing the hills on your own might have that romantic edge, but for most, operating in teams offers safety, experience and camaraderie.
 Working as a team can reduce the seriousness of a tricky step by careful spotting, grabbing and fielding.

 Spotting needs to be as close to the individual as possible.
 This shadowing of the body by the braced spotters hands will not always stop a serious fall, but may at least ‘splat’ the person back onto the rock, enabling a chance at re-gripping things.
 Always aim to support the body to keep the head off the ground.
 On loose ground a helmet is always a sensible idea.

 Once over a tricky section, offer others advice and if need be give support by grabbing.
 Gripping a shoulder strap or jacket tightly can help prevent a slip becoming a fall.
 The grabber should always be well braced and balanced, others can help by holding the grabber in a form of chained boat race.
 The grabber should avoid linking hands with the scrambler, as it will reduce their grip and balance and possibly pull both off.
 It’s best to practice as a team in a non-serious position first.

 When spotting becomes useless, a rope can be invaluable.
 For attempting grade 2 or 3 scrambles, rock climbing equipment is probably useful, if not essential, for most mere mortals.

-To use such equipment opens up a huge can of worms for the non rock climber: basic rope work and use of leading equipment is best learnt from an experienced climber, who can help teach the importance of anchor selection and appropriate rope systems to protect the climb.
-Better still, learn from a professional on an outdoor rock climbing course.
+To use such equipment opens up a huge can of worms for the non rock climber; basic rope work and use of leading equipment is best learnt from an experienced climber, who can help teach the importance of anchor selection and appropriate rope systems to protect the climb.
+Better still, learn from a professional on an appropriate course, such as our Lake District scrambling course or North Wales scrambling course.